 Article 193 of the Criminal Code is more universal, as it covers all significant violations of capital repatriation rules, both for export and attempt of import.
 The corpus delicti under Article 193.1 of the Criminal Code is more specialised: the act should be qualified under this article when there is a false committed under knowingly false documents.
 These articles may be too broad, but nonetheless true crimes get uncovered and prosecuted because these articles exist.
-It is true that violations of currency legislation are often a means of committing other offences, such as money laundering, terrorist financing or fraud and fraud related money laundering
+It is true that violations of currency legislation are often a means of committing other offences, such as money laundering, terrorist financing or fraud and fraud related money laundering.

 But in recent years there has been a public discussion in Russia about changing or completely abolishing these articles.
 For example, back in March 2019, then Russian Prime Minister Dmitry Medvedev proposed the cancellation of criminal liability for failure to return foreign currency proceeds.
-And in November of the same year, the Russian Ministry of Finance prepared draft amendments that would abolish Articles 193 and 193.1 and bring the offences currently covered by them under the AML Articles 174 and 174.1 and 174.1 and 174.1 and 174.1 and 174.1 are amendments would be retroactive, meaning that all cases under these articles would be dropped or re-classified.
+And in November of the same year, the Russian Ministry of Finance prepared draft amendments that would abolish Articles 193 and 193.1 and bring the offences currently covered by them under the AML Articles 17417 and 174.118 of the Criminal Code of the Russian Federation.
+In addition, these amendments would be retroactive, meaning that all cases under these articles would be dropped or re-classified.
 Current maximum penalty under Article 193 of the Criminal Code is 5 years' imprisonment, while under 193.1 of the Criminal Code it is up to 10 years' imprisonment.
 For AML Articles 174 and 174.1, the maximum penalty is up to seven years' imprisonment.
 On average, adding the articles from this review to the current anti-money laundering article could reduce potential penalties.